 For most of my Christian life, I believed that my sinful nature and my new God-given nature were at war with each other.
 In my eyes, they were equal adversaries creating a conflict within me.
 And while it’s true that these two natures contradict one another, I’m not sure that “equal adversaries” is the best way to describe them.

-So now there is no condemnation for those who belong to Christ Jesus.
-And because you belong to him, the power of the life-giving Spirit has freed you from the power of sin that leads to death. – Romans 8:1-2 (NLT)
+And because you belong to him, the power of the life-giving Spirit has freed you from the power of sin that leads to death. – Romans 8:2 (NLT)

-As I pondered these verses, I couldn’t help but ask myself one question.
+As I pondered this verse, I couldn’t help but ask myself one question.
 Who is more powerful – the Holy Spirit or my old sinful nature?

 If you have the Holy Spirit, then you have a power within you that is far greater than your old, sinful nature.